sarbal/BINF_tut/lessons/lesson4.md

-# Lesson 4: Gene set enrichment and reproducing plots.
+# Week 4: Gene set enrichment and reproducing plots.
 Let's do some analyses.

 Download these files into your working directory: